AlbertoCanoD/YoutubeDownloader/README.md

 TODO
 ======================

+- CLI
-- Download best video quality ✅
+    - ~~Download best video quality~~ ✅
+    - ~~Download best audio quality~~ ✅
     - Implement youtube exceptions
     - Option selector for video quality or format
+- GUI
+    - Paste in box with click on icon
-- Audio downloader
+    - Options menu
+        - Select folder to save audio
-- GUI --> Select folder to save, paste an download in a box, option selector, ...
+        - Select folder to save video
+        - Select darkmode
+    - Select format and quality for video or audio